-On one side you can see beautiful luch mountains with small villages.
+On one side you can see beautiful lush mountains with small villages.

-Notice one of the river meeting at Celje.
+Notice one of the rivers arriving at Celje.

-On the other side, you have the famous view which combine the Old Celje Castle with the Old town:
+On the other side, you have the famous view which combines the Old Celje Castle with the Old town:

 And on another side even more hills!!!

-I recommend bringing binoculars to appreciate all the details of the scenery (on can have a look at my guide to choosing your binoculars)
+I recommend bringing binoculars to appreciate all the details of the scenery (you can have a look at my guide to choosing your binoculars)